×

 People living in Spanish Town were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Spanish Town, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a few swimsuits for the beach and pool.
 Pack a light jacket or sweater for cooler evenings or air-conditioned places.
 Comfortable walking shoes, sandals, and flip-flops are essential for different types of terrain and activities.
 Remember to pack enough underwear and socks.
 Also, include a hat, sunglasses, and sunscreen to protect yourself from the sun.
 Bring toiletries, including travel-sized shampoo, conditioner, body wash, toothpaste, and a toothbrush.
 However, keep in mind that these items can also be purchased locally.
 Pack any prescription medications you may need, along with a copy of your prescription.
 It's also a good idea to bring a basic first aid kit.
 Don't forget your electronics, such as your phone, laptop, and chargers.
 An international power adapter might also be necessary.
 Bring important documents like your passport, driver's license, and any necessary visas or work permits.
 Pack some entertainment for your downtime, such as books, a portable music player, or a deck of cards.
-Lastly, consider packing a few comfort items from home, like your favorite snacks or a beloved book, to help you settle into your new surroundings," remarked one expat living in Spanish Town, Jamaica.
+Lastly, consider packing a few comfort items from home, like your favorite snacks or a beloved book, to help you settle into your new surroundings," wrote a member in Spanish Town.

 Where should I setup a bank account in Spanish Town?